 Leif, Cheren's Serperior, became the first mon that wasn't under the ownership of either protagonist to get their own gijinka artwork due to demand after one of the White Extra comics helping Zach out.

-Moral Event Horizon: Lyrax's Gold run immediately establishes the rival as a Complete Monster when he steals both of the leftover starters, apparently just so he could tell Lyrax "Don't follow me or I'll kill one of them."
+Moral Event Horizon: Lyrax's Gold run immediately establishes the rival as irredeemable when he steals both of the leftover starters, apparently just so he could tell Lyrax "Don't follow me or I'll kill one of them."
 He does.

 In Azza's Run: